Italian Penny Loafers & Dress Shoe Tassel Loafers

 Styles and looks vary.
 Some loafers have conventional, rounder toes.
 Others are more chiselled and sharp.
 Sean Connery as James Bond wore a tan pair of loafers in Goldfinger.
 With a light blue/grey suit, the look was masculine, relaxed and elegant.

-Loafers have their origins in Scandanavia in the early 1900s.
+Loafers in fact have their origins in Scandanavia in the early 1900s.
 Originally inspired by the moccasins worn by native americans, loafers were first made in Norway.
-They then recrossed the Atlantic in the 1930s becoming popular in the US.
+They then recrossed the Atlantic in the 1930s becoming popular in the USA.

 What is the difference between loafers and moccasins?
 With moccasins, the sole wraps up around the foot and is attached to a top piece.
 There are usually laces and original moccasins had no heel.
 Driving shoes are a modern extension of moccasins with a rubber sole and heel that wraps round a little to add support and grip when driving.

-There are three main styles of loafer.
-The first is the penny loafer.
-This became popular initially in US Ivy league colleges in the 1930s and therefore became associated with a preppy look.
+Generally speaking, there are three main styles of loafer.
+The most common around the world is called the penny loafer.
+This became popular in the 1930s among US Ivy League students and therefore became associated with a preppy look.
 They had a small cut-out into which some people placed a penny or dime.
-Opinions vary on the reasons why – an expression of style or individuality, or a handy place to store a dime in case you needed to call for a cab in the early hours.
+Opinions vary on the reasons why - an expression of style or individuality, or a handy place to store a dime in case you needed to call for a cab in the early hours.

 The penny loafer is smart, comfortable and versatile.
-They can be worn with a semi-casual outfit or dressed up with a jacket or suit.
+It can be worn with a semi-casual outfit or dressed up with a jacket or suit.

 Both are fine.
 Many people wear loafers either without socks or with invisible, hidden socks.
 This casual look works well, especially in the hot summer months when being cool is important.
 Black penny loafers with a suit would look best with dark socks.